seandrickson/YOURLS-QRCode-Plugin/README.md

 In addition to the [server requirements of YOURLS](http://yourls.org/#requirement), make sure you follow the [server requirements of PHP QR Code library](http://sourceforge.net/p/phpqrcode/code/HEAD/tree/branches/www/1.1.4/INSTALL).

+If these requirements can't be met, but you can install and run YOURLS, try the [Google Chart API QR Code Plugin](https://github.com/YOURLS/YOURLS/wiki/Plugin-%3D-QRCode-ShortURL) from Ozh (YOURL's developer).

 Bonus
 -----